virtual-labs/exp-mass-spectroscopy-iiith/experiment/objective.md

-Introduction to mass spectrometry instrumentation and interpretation of mass spectra.
+Introduction to Mass Spectrometry Instrumentation and interpretation of Mass Spectra.